MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree.md

 - Be SPOC of their product.
 He should be able to answer any question related to their product or guide where to find the answer.
 - Since PMs don't have direct authority, they need to persuade, convince, and secure buy-in from a variety of cross-functional teams and stakeholders.
 - They are responsible for coordinating the development of a product across all relevant parties like design, business, engineering, marketing, and support teams.
+- They need to make sure that the entire team is on the same page through presentations or conversations.
+- PMs write PRDs to frame the problem and document requirements for the solution.

 ### Startup vs Enterprise